 If you are wondering how to Let Search Engines Show the Meta Description of your Page, here is the solution:

-If a particular path on your site is disallowed for crawling, the solution is to make sure that the parameters mentioned in the robots.txt file do not block your subject URL.
+If a particular path on your site is disallowed for crawling, the solution is to ensure that the parameters mentioned in the robots.txt file do not block your subject URL.

 For example, you can read this answer on Stack Exchange.
-“Stephen Ostermiller” asked this question where he specified a parameter in the robots.txt file for not indexing certain URLs.
-His subject URL (for which he was seeing no page description on search) was not explicitly disallowed in robots.txt file.
+“Stephen Ostermiller” asked this question, and he specified a parameter in the robots.txt file for not indexing specific URLs.
+His subject URL (for which he saw no page description on search) was not explicitly disallowed in robots.txt file.
 But the URL was still falling under that parameter/rule set.

-Meta robots tag provides instructions to crawlers for how they should crawl or serve your page.
+Meta robots tag instructs crawlers on how they should crawl or serve your page.

 Explanation/What are you talking about?

-Apart from directing crawlers for indexation, Meta Robots tags have other rules that help site owners to control the serving of snippets/description of the page on the search results.
+Apart from directing crawlers for indexation, Meta Robots tags have other rules that help site owners control the serving of snippets/descriptions of the page in the search results.

 You have much greater control over what content of your webpage should appear on a search results page.
-You can direct Google to not show any media, translations, or search box on SERP.
-Additionally, you can ask Google to limit the number of characters for a page description or NOT show a page description at all.
+You can direct Google not to show any media, translations, or search box on SERP.
+Additionally, you can ask Google to limit the number of characters for a page description or NOT show a page description.

 The relevant tags are: